 MEDICINE-402C.
 Medical Sub-Internship in Hematology-Oncology.
 (1) Course Goals: This is an intensive experience in the care of inpatients with serious hematologic and oncologic disorders.
 The student learns to interpret peripheral blood films, how to use and interpret other specialized laboratory tests (e.g., bone marrow aspirate/biopsy, serum electrophoresis, coagulation studies, tumor markers, leukemia cell markers), and how to approach the evaluation and treatment of hematologic and solid tissue malignancies and their complications.
 (2) How Goals Are Achieved: Under supervision of a Hematology/Oncology fellow and a division staff member, the student is given considerable responsibility in the care of inpatients on one of the Hematology/Oncology or Experimental Therapeutics wards in Duke Hospital.
 They receive instruction and guidance in performing diagnostic and therapeutic procedures and gain experience in the use of chemotherapeutic drug regimens.
 Specific issues such as quality of life, care of the aging patient with malignancy, and decisions regarding DNR status are addressed by the patientcare team.
 In addition, students receive a series of core lectures, receive training in chemotherapy, and attend the ongoing clinical, research and didactic divisional conferences.
 (3) Methods of Evaluation: Students are evaluated by their preceptors on the basis of their ability to obtain a history, perform a physical examination, evaluate hematologic and other laboratory data, and propose assessments and plans of action.
 For more information, please contact Nyasia Lloyd at 684-2287 or via email at nyasia.lloyd@duke.edu.
 Credit: 5.
 Enrollment: max 1.
-Cristiana Costa Chase, MD and Medical Oncology staff history, physical examination and non-invasive and invasive laboratory testing in evaluating and managing patients with known or suspected acute cardiovascular disease, including acute coronary syndromes, life threatening arrhythmias, acute heart failure, and shock.
+Cristiana Costa Chase, MD and Medical Oncology staff

+MEDICINE-404C.
+Cardiac Intensive Care Unit Sub-Internship.
+(1) Course Goals: Primary - To provide an in-depth experience in the evaluation and care of inpatients with various cardiovascular problems.
+Secondary -To refine student understanding of the cardiovascular history, physical examination and noninvasive and invasive laboratory testing in evaluating and managing patients with known or suspected acute cardiovascular disease, including acute coronary syndromes, life threatening arrhythmias, acute heart failure, and shock.
 (2) How Goals Are Achieved: Students are assigned to the Duke CICU and, in concert with the house staff, cardiology fellows, and senior staff attendings, work up and manage patients admitted to the CICU.
 (3) Methods of Evaluation: Students are evaluated by all resident, fellow, and senior staff with whom they work.
 The evaluation form is available at the beginning of the elective.
 Depending on circumstances, students may also be evaluated by written and practical examinations at the beginning and/or end of the elective.
 For more information, please contact Dawne Smith at 668-1524 or via email at dawne.t.smith@duke.edu.
 Prerequisite: Successful completion of an accredited internal medicine clerkship.
 Credit: 5.
 Enrollment: max 2.
 Robert Harrison, MD and cardiology staff